Dietetic Internship Program

 Ames, IA 50010

 Provide only three letters of recommendation.
 References should include at least one faculty member and one employer.
 Recommendations should be current, preferably submitted to DICAS within six months of application.
+All interns are required to demonstrate receipt of the COVID-19 vaccine or a valid exemption.

 Supplemental Application Material